secure-systems-lab/code-style-guidelines/README.md

 ### Tabs ###

 Never use tabs to indent project code.
-There should be no tabs in Seattle code.
+There should be no tabs in Secure Systems Lab code.

 ### Maximum Line Length ###